Hope you can join us for this wonderful gathering in October!

-Now another flood has destroyed homes and business.
+Now another flood has destroyed homes and business and taken lives.

 It reminds me of a song my friend Bob Runyon wrote and recorded after his home flooded years ago.
 Wish I could post the recording but here's a link to where you can buy the album the song is on (or just the song) and listen to a very short clip http://www.cdbaby.com/cd/runyon/from/Masterpages/www.cdbaby.com/cd/www.cdbaby.com/cd/runyon